kwquan/Traffic/README.md

 1) Open up Visual Studio Code terminal & run 'dbt run'
 2) If successful, you should see a success message similar to above
 3) On GCP, run a simple query & click Explore Data[choose Looker]
-4) Looker pop-up will appear, displaying the visualization results[Looker_Studio_Report.pdf
+4) Looker pop-up will appear, displaying the visualization results[Looker_Studio_Report.pdf]
 5) New tables src_speed & dim_speed_cleansed should also appear

+###Notes
+Note that creation of dim_speed_cleansed caps MaxSpeed at 90

+### Results
+From the example[Looker_Studio_Report.pdf], observe that RoadCategory A has the highest Average Speed Range[11.2].
+Makes sense since A refers to Expressways.
+We can also oberve that roads such as Jalan Korma road & Hooper road have the highest RangeSpeed[MaxSpeed - MinSpeed]